PluralKit/PluralKit/docs/content/user-guide.md

     Helo, friends!
     pk;e Hello, friends!

-*⚠️ This only works if you make the edit within 10 minutes of the original message.*
+*:warning: This only works if you make the edit within 10 minutes of the original message.*

 #### Reproxying messages
 If you are using [autoproxy](#autoproxy) and accidentally used the wrong proxy tag or forgot about your latch/switch status, reply to it with the command `pk;reproxy <member name>` (or as shorthand, `pk;rp`).